Basaingeal/Blazor.SweetAlert2/README.md

 ```
 `this` is passed in so that the Blazor `EventCallback` used behind the scenes can trigger a re-render if the state of the calling component was changed in the callback.
 These callbacks are necessary because there is currently no way to create an `EventCallback` in Blazor that isn't a component parameter without using the `EventCallbackFactory` which is clunky.
 It also allows the callback to return a value that can be used by the SweetAlert2 library. (e.g. A validation message to show if input validation fails.)
 Native Blazor `EventCallback`s only return generic `Task`s.
-- Currently the timer functions which get information about the timer may fail if there is no current timer.
-This seems to be an issue with the JSInterop's ability to parse null into a nullable value type (e.g. `double?`).

 Browser compatibility
 ---------------------